natelac/Great-Lakes-Fishing-Data-and-Analysis/README.md

 ## Todo
 - Get the rest of the 2013 data
-- Create a `data_description.txt` describing each of the features and how to interpret them
+- Create a `data_description.txt` describing each of the features
 - Use `pip freeze` to create a list of dependancies for the `.ipynb` files